-Watch our video featuring student feedback from our 2016 Financial Reality Fair at Milton High School.
+Watch our new video from our most recent Financial Reality Fair at Blue Mountain Union School.

 Vermont credit unions believe that educating young adults and equipping them with the necessary tools to succeed in the real world benefits them and our economy as a whole.
 There are many tools that can be used to provide student financial education, but the one we’re most passionate about is delivered by local credit unions and offered free to Vermont high schools.

 Financial Reality Fairs are a unique, hands-on learning experience from which high school students all across the country have benefited for the past few years.
 Now, Vermont’s cooperative credit unions are working together to bring Financial Reality Fairs to high schools across the state.
 We’ll teach students basic budgeting and finances in a fun and creative way that quickly grabs their attention, keeps them engaged throughout the interactive simulation, and inspires them to set (and achieve) realistic future financial goals.

 A Financial Reality Fair provides students with a hands-on budgeting experience to gain practical knowledge about personal financial management in a one-day “real world” environment.
 It teaches students the value of responsibly using money and, more importantly, how to save it.
 Here’s how it works:

 - Each student chooses a career and is provided with a “real world” corresponding salary.

 - They must budget their money wisely to make ends meet by role-playing real life events for a simulated one-month time frame.